Find out how to request to educate your child at home and the support we offer.

 Withdrawing a child from school

-In the letter you should include your child's name, date of birth and current school.
-You also need to outline your plans to educate your child.
+You should include your child's name, date of birth and current school and tell us about your proposal to educate your child at home.

 What happens next?

-The Quality Improvement Officer (QIO) responsible for home education will get in touch and ask to arrange to meet you.
-They may also meet with a member of school staff or an educational psychologist.
+The Quality Improvement Officer (QIO) responsible for home education will get in touch and ask to arrange to meet with you.
+They may also speak with school staff or an educational psychologist where appropriate.

-We'll take your child's views into account during the process.
+We'll invite your child to share their views during the process.
 We'll also ask about your plans to educate your child at home to make sure we have all the information we need.

-We'll look at the application in line with United Nations Convention on the Rights of the Child.
+We'll consider your request in line with United Nations Convention on the Rights of the Child.

-We'll write to you with either our decision or to ask for further information.
+We'll write to you with either our decision or to ask for more information.

-If we agree to you educating your child at home will ensure that they receive a suitable education then we'll agree to remove them from the school roll.
+If we decide that your proposal to educate your child at home will ensure that they receive a suitable education then we'll agree to remove them from the school roll.
 You'll then be responsible for your child's education.

 We'll let health services know to make sure your child can still get vaccines and health support.

-When your child turns 16, the Skills Development Service (SDS) will contact them.
+When your child turns 16, the Skills Development Service (SDS) can arrange to contact them.